 My late teens and much of my 20s were spent homeless, couch-surfing and high.
-I left my parents after they bailed on me emotionally when I came out, and I’ve done things that others would find questionable if they never had to live on the street.
+I left my parents after they bailed on me, and I did things that others would find questionable if they never had to live on the street.

-I’ve come a long way, but I still wake up thinking that I’m on a park bench, under an overpass, or naked in a stranger’s bed.
+I came a long way, but I still wake up thinking that I’m on a park bench, under an overpass, or naked in a stranger’s bed.
 The first feeling is relief that it’s only a dream.
-The second is a shame that I can’t shake even when fully awake.
+The second is shame that I never quite shake.

-One of the tools I use to stay sober and off the street is the 12-step method of change, including surrender to a higher power.
-Still, I struggle to forgive myself for things I’ve done and the person they turned me into.
+I generally stay on track is the 12-step method of change, but I struggle to forgive myself for my past and the person it turned me into.

 Dear New You:

-Just as who you were then isn’t who you are now, the person you will become is not set in stone by your past.
+Who you were isn’t who you are now, and neither is the person you will become.
 The future is up for grabs.

 You’re not alone.
-Queer shame is legendary, and everyone has regrets and struggles to forgive themselves, no matter their story.
-Some pasts are more and some less difficult than yours, but the process to accept and overcome them is the same for all of us.
-Too many queer peopledid things to cope with injustices that, even a few years ago, we didn’t even have language to discuss.
+Everyone has regrets and struggles to forgive themselves.
+Some pasts are more and some less difficult, but the process to accept and overcome them is the same for all of us.

 You already took difficult steps to pull yourself together and take ownership of your past, but the process never ends.
 Forgiving ourselves is not something we do once, but continually.